aria-afk/feels-like-zigmas/README.md

 # feels-like-zigmas
-Advent of code 2024 in zig.
+Advent of code 2024 in zig